PART 2: Using Biodiesel in Cold Weather Months

 Not everyone knows that distillation has a major impact on biodiesel’s cold weather performance.
 Distillation doesn’t affect the Cloud Point of biodiesel, but biodiesel that has been fully distilled can be managed and handled just like petroleum diesel, whereas biodiesel that is not fully distilled could still have issues at or above the Cloud Point of the final fuel blend.
 To put it another way, blended fuels made with distilled biodiesel can be managed without the temperature buffers that some users of biodiesel blends have historically applied.

 There is also a misconception about how much impact biodiesel has on the Cloud Point of a blended fuel.
-REG has found that the Cloud Point of B5 (that’s 5% biodiesel, 95% petroleum diesel) is the same as that of the 100% petroleum diesel blended to make the B5, regardless of the biodiesel’s Cloud Point.
+Chevron Renewable Energy Group has found that the Cloud Point of B5 (that’s 5% biodiesel, 95% petroleum diesel) is the same as that of the 100% petroleum diesel blended to make the B5, regardless of the biodiesel’s Cloud Point.
 And lower Cloud Point biodiesel (i.e., Cloud Point lower than 50° F) doesn’t significantly increase the petroleum diesel’s Cloud Point, even in B20 blends.
 This makes sense when you consider that, even with a B20 blend, the majority of the fuel is petroleum diesel; so the biodiesel has less of an impact on the finished fuel Cloud Point than some people assume.

 What Is the Simplest Way to Continue Using Biodiesel in Cold Temperatures?